Karlo-I/notes_taking_app/README.md

 4. Anti-capitulation clause — do not soften a critique unless the user's reply addresses the specific named gap
 5. Turn-aware behavior — below cap, argue normally; at cap, state the strongest remaining objection and explicitly hand control back to the user

+**Escape hatches:**
-**Escape hatch:** user can override at any point with a required one-line reason.
+- User can override at any point during review with a required one-line reason.
 Resolution stored as `approved_clean` / `approved_overridden` / `abandoned`.
-This preserves user sovereignty — the critic informs, the user decides.
+- **Skip Critic Toggle:** Users can bypass the critique loop entirely at the point of creation for *any* note type, routing it directly to the "Fast Track" (auto-approve, embed, integrate, extract topics).

 **Critic reply format:** free text, not structured JSON.
 Scaffolding (mode, context, turn count) is structured; the critique's voice stays natural.

-## 4. Integration agent
+## 4. Integration agent & Graph Maintenance

 Three-way decision, not binary: **merge** into an existing note, **link** as related-but-distinct, or **new**.
 Runs once per approved note: embed → vector search existing notes → LLM decides among the three given candidates.